 For example, a business with dedicated office space could use an inline firewall to control ingress and egress traffic as it goes through their network while also using an endpoint-based URL filter to control what specific websites their employees can access.

-To simplify the comparison this section will focus on two common tools for controlling the websites that employees can access: Inline network-based DNS filtering vs endpoint-based URL filtering with a software agent.
+To simplify the comparison this section will focus on two common solutions for blocking access to internet content: Inline network-based DNS filtering vs endpoint-based URL filtering with a software agent.

 |Custom filtering profiles for each user/device|

 |Block website categories|

 |Block websites on any network|

 The key difference between DNS filtering and URL filtering is that DNS filtering blocks entire websites based on DNS queries rather than specific URLs.
 DNS filtering will allow you to block undesirable domains for your entire network, however it lacks the ability to block a website while allowing individual web pages.

 This can be problematic in an environment where users, computers, or departments require different levels of access.
 Examples include business environments where marketing staff need work-related access to social media or educational environments where students and staff need unique web content filtering policies.